asisaa/DP-Programmiersprachen-1/README.md

-# IoT1-Programmiersprachen 1
+# DP1-Programmiersprachen 1
-hfg Schwäbisch Gmünd - Hochschule für Gestaltung Schwäbisch Gmünd
+Hochschule für Gestaltung Schwäbisch Gmünd

 In this class the focus is to learn programming as a tool, to create, prototype and visualize.
 We cover basic programming elements such as variables, loops, conditions and classic algorithms.